Dimensional Analysis¶

 Answer

 Always write out every unit in every step.
-Skipping units to save time is how errors happen.
-The few extra seconds it takes to write units out could prevent a serious medication error.
+Skipping units to save time can produce hard-to-find errors.

 Moving Forward